virtual-kubelet/systemk/README.md

 install `zsh`) we will synthesize a small service unit file; for this to work the podSpec need to (at) least define a command to run.

+Now, while fiddling with this, I noticed setting up a Debian repository is an annoyingly amount of work and the signing of packages requires GPG and manually inputting secrets.
+This is why a short-cut for installing packages has been added.
+If the image name starts with `deb://` it is assumed an URL and the package is fetched from there and installed.
+The image name is the first string up until the `_` in the debian package name:
+`deb://example.org/tmp/coredns_1.7.1-bla_amd64.deb` will download the package from that URL and `coredns` will be the package name.

 When we see a CreatePod call we call out to systemd to create a unit per container in the pod.
 Each unit will be named `vks.<pod-namespace>.<pod-name>.<image-name>.service`.
 If a command is given it will replace the first word of `ExecStart` and leave any options there.
 If `args` are also given